Fun things to do! Some of Israel’s kid- and family-friendly attractions and activities for vacation time.

 3. Get in touch with your past

 Close to Tzippori, located at Hoshaya, Kfar Kedem recreates the day-to-day life of ancient Israel from the time of the Bible and the Mishnah.
 At Kfar Kedem you can ride the rolling hills as Abraham rode them.
 Take in the scents that Jacob smelled tending Laban’s flocks.
-Hear the words of the prophets as you thresh grain, make cheese, bread, spin wool, press oil from fresh olives and wine from fresh grapes.
+Hear the words of the prophets as you thresh grain, make cheese, bread, spin wool, press olive oil from fresh olives and wine from fresh grapes.
 You can even dress up like them!
-With packages starting at 76NIS/person this family outing does not come cheap.
-Tel: 972-4-6565511
+Call +972-4-6565511 for more information.

 4. Hand’s on at the science museums

-What better way for your kids to learn about science, physics and technology than a hands on visit to one of Israel's many science museums; the Bloomfield Science Museum in Jerusalem, the Madatech in Haifa, the Israel Children's Museum in Holon, Harry Oppenheimer Diamond Museum in Ramat Gan, Man and The Living World Museum also in Ramat Gan, The Garden of Science in Rehovot, to name just a few.
-More infor here: http://www.science.co.il/Museums.php
+What better way for your kids to learn about science, physics and technology than a hands on visit to one of Israel’s many science museums; the Bloomfield Science Museum in Jerusalem, the Madatech in Haifa, the Israel Children’s Museum in Holon, Harry Oppenheimer Diamond Museum in Ramat Gan, Man and The Living World Museum also in Ramat Gan, The Garden of Science in Rehovot, to name just a few.
+More info here

 5. Light up their lives